vishnunairjanardhan/democms/src/content/posts/gift-card-sales-across-lightspeed-x-series-and-shopify.md

 Customers can also buy gift cards digitally through your Shopify store using the 99minds widget:

 <ol>
-<li><strong class="text-gray-200"> Access the Widget</strong> The customers can buy giftcard like any other product on the online Shopify store by going to giftcard page.
+<li><strong class=""> Access the Widget</strong> The customers can buy giftcard like any other product on the online Shopify store by going to giftcard page.
 The Store owner has to activate the 99minds Gift Card page on their store</li>

-<li><strong class="text-gray-200"> Select Gift Card Details</strong> Choose a card value, enter the recipient's details, and optionally write a message.</li>
+<li><strong class=""> Select Gift Card Details</strong> Choose a card value, enter the recipient's details, and optionally write a message.</li>
 </ol>
-<li><strong class="text-gray-200"> Checkout</strong> Add the gift card to the cart and complete the purchase via Shopify’s checkout.</li>
+<li><strong class=""> Checkout</strong> Add the gift card to the cart and complete the purchase via Shopify’s checkout.</li>
-<li><strong class="text-gray-200"> Digital Delivery</strong> The recipient receives the digital gift card via email or SMS, powered by 99minds.</li>
+<li><strong class=""> Digital Delivery</strong> The recipient receives the digital gift card via email or SMS, powered by 99minds.</li>
 </ol>

 These gift cards are stored in the 99minds system, linked to a phone number or email, and are instantly redeemable in-store through Lightspeed X or online via Shopify—because both platforms are synced through the 99minds integration.